Karmanetic/Advtools/README.md

 | 🚧 | [Resource Packs](nonspecific/resources.md) | Resource packs to add new textures |
 | ✅ | [Websites](nonspecific/sites.md) | More helpful websites for Minecraft. |
 | ✅ | [Optifine warning](documentation/optifine.md) | You shouldn't use OptiFine. |

 ***

-# Notes
-Here is where I'll put some short notes you should keep in mind.
-For more detailed notes, you should still read everything else.

-## Versions
-- If you are using 1.12, you should consider using [Cleanroom](https://www.curseforge.com/minecraft/mc-mods/cleanroom-relauncher) for performance benefits. (except if you have mod incompatibilities, of course)

-### Mod availability
-- Pre-1.7 has poor and near zero mods to select from
-- OptiFine is no longer necessary on 1.7 (Angelica), 1.12 (Vintagium, see Modpacks for a compiled version) and 1.16+.
-If you play 1.16.5 or 1.18.2-1.20.6, consider using Embeddium instead (especially on forge)
-- Versions before 1.18 have optimizations, but they might be abandoned or less developed than their newer counterparts.
-Versions before 1.16 are especially at risk of being outdated.on 1.20 does not natively support Sodium, you still need to use a fork (native support was added in 1.21)

-## Resources / Documentation
-- Anything that isn't made by a specifically named company or a single developer is labeled as the "(resource name) Team" unless specified otherwise on their home page.

-***